neurophysik/jitcxde_common/README.rst

-JiTCxDE Common is a collection common code for JiTCODE and JiTCDDE.
-You’ll need it if you install either of them manually.
+JiTCxDE Common is a collection common code for JiTCODE, JiTCDDE, and JiTCSDE.
+You’ll need it if you install any of them manually.
 Otherwise it should be automatically installed as a dependency.